proudynyu/html_basics/README.md

-# html_basics
+# HTML BASICS

-#it will help you by knowing easy tips
+*This is based on the [!FreeCodeCamp](https://www.freecodecamp.org) course **HTML BASICS***

-#you will find some good stylings in it also
+It will help you understanding the basics of html, using easy tips.
-#it is simple to understand and lucid to learn html
+You will find some good stylings in it also it has a lot of simple examples that will help you get some basics.